mathebrard/OnlineGraph/README.md

 http://localhost:8081/web/og/display/graph.html?gid=myGraph

 ## Graph model
-A graph is defined as a set of vertices relating to each other through links.
-These elements (vertices and links) are identified by a 64-bit integer, and they are associated to named data chunks (this data chunks can be retrieved independantly).
-Every element have predefined data called ***propoerties***, which is a set any *key->value* pair.
-This set hold certain informations which useful to graph rendering.
+A *graph* is defined as the aggregation of 3 correlated sets of elements called *vertices*, *edges* and *arcs*.
+Vertices are connected to one another through either edges or arcs.
+Arcs have one *source* vertex and one *destination* vertex.
+Edges have *two or more ends*.
+When an edge has more than two ends, it is called an *hyperedge*.
+Within its respective sets, each of these animals is identified by a 64-bit integer, and is associated to a  (key, value) mapping, whose the key is the name of some value that can be anything.
+A particular entry of this map is named *properties* and stores the following information, useful to graph rendering.

-Vertex properties:
+Common properties:
-- shape (point, circle, square, triangle, rectangle)
+- color
+- width
 - fill color
 - label
 - label color

+Vertex-specific properties:
+- shape (point, circle, square, triangle, rectangle)
 - scale
-- border color
-- bolder width
-- hidden

-Edge properties:
+Properties for all edges/arcs:
 - style (solid, dashed)
 - color
 - width
 - label

+Arcs add these properties:
 - arrow shape (none, normal, diamond)
 - arrow size
-- directed

 In the following, vertices and edges will be referred to as their ID.